cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-overview.md

 ### EIP-7201
 We follow EIP-7201 for contract data storage, which makes it easier and safer for contract upgrade and also facilitates granular control of data.

-### Validation of Terminus Name
+### Validation of Olares ID
-Terminus Name is submitted as `string` type during registration.
+Olares ID is submitted as `string` type during registration.
 Although it is splitted by `.` for level separation, this cannot gaurantee its correctness and readibility.
 We implement additional validation in contract code to ensure the submitted names are UTF-8-encoded readable strings.

 ### Field Names of Structs in Tags
 For gas efficiency, if there are structs in a tag type, their field names are published on-chain using Ethereum events without contract storage.
 The events will record the block height at which the tag type is defined.
 Use the block height, contract address, event signature and Bloom filters to get the desired event precisely.

 ### Inline Assembly
-We use slice types based on inline assembly to parse and traverse Terminus Name levels, which can prevent copying substrings and reduce gas.
+We use slice types based on inline assembly to parse and traverse Olares ID levels, which can prevent copying substrings and reduce gas.

 ## Appendix - Requirements